 Laser for Vein Removal

 Traditional methods for treating unwanted veins involved painful sclerotherapy injections and surgical stripping procedures.
 Fortunately, vein removal has come a long way in recent years.
-The Laser technology we use provides a quick, safe, non-surgical alternative to problem vein treatment with minimal discomfort and long lasting results.
+With a unique design, advanced laser technology, and a longer wavelength than older models, the Laser technology we use provides a quick, safe, non-surgical alternative to problem vein treatment with minimal discomfort and long lasting results.

 How does it work?